 If you leave your job voluntarily or are dismissed due to misconduct, you may need to serve an unemployment non-payment period.

 Read more about the Unemployment Non-payment Period.

 Newly Arrived Resident’s Waiting Period

-As a newly arrived resident, you generally have a 104 week waiting period before you can access most payments and benefits.
-This waiting period does not apply to family assistance payments, however other waiting periods may apply.
+If you are a newly arrived resident you generally have to wait 104 weeks before you can access most payments and benefits from us.
+This waiting period does not apply to family assistance payments.

 Read more about Newly Arrived Resident’s Waiting Period.